unasthana/PortfolioAllocationDeepRL/README.md

-# Portfolio Management using Reinforcement Learning
+# Stock Portfolio Allocation using Latency Optimized Deep Reinforcement Learning

 ## Problem Setup
 Effective portfolio management is crucial in finance for maximizing returns and managing risks.